stackmint-ai/stackmint-gateway/README.md

 # Stackmint Gateway

 > Status: `v0.1.0-alpha`.
-This SDK is ready for early developer testing and
+This SDK is ready for early developer testing and feedback.
-> feedback.
-It is not a standalone centralized authorization gateway; optional
-> control-plane client hooks require compatible Stackmint backend endpoints.

-> Package status: alpha.
-TestPyPI validation is recommended before publishing to
-> PyPI.
+Stackmint Gateway is the open-source Python SDK from [Stackmint](https://stackmint.ai/en), the AI Capability Cloud for agencies, systems integrators, and enterprises that need to package, govern, operate, and monetize AI capabilities.

-Stackmint Gateway is an open-source Python SDK for AI agent governance.
-It helps developers connect agent runtimes to a governance layer where agent identity, configuration, tools, budgets, approvals, and execution state can be tracked.
+Gateway helps developers connect LangChain agents and other agent runtimes to governance controls for agent identity, configuration, tools, budgets, approvals, and execution state.

+Looking for the managed platform?
+Visit [stackmint.ai](https://stackmint.ai/en).

 ## What It Is